Real Estate Market of India in 2017 : A Perspective

 The current oversupply in the market is expected to be mitigated in the coming quarters.
 Very few new projects are being launched in most of the cities due to the large number of unsold inventory and liquidity crunch.
 Developers will have to re calibrate their businesses methods to the new environment and buyers are expected to respond to these various reforms and take the maximum benefit and fulfill their dream buying a home.

-According to a report, Bengaluru is expected to be the most favoured property investment destination followed by Hyderabad, Mumbai, Ahmedabad, Pune and Chennai in the year 2017.
+According to a report, Bengaluru is expected to be the most favoured property investment destination followed by Hyderabad, Mumbai, Ahmedabad, Pune and Chennai in the real estate market of India in 2017.

 Demonetisation, along with the new real estate regulatory Act and the Benami Properties Act, would help in eradicating the practice of parking black money in real estate to a great extent and bring transparency in the industry.
 Besides these, the announcements made to digitize land records and all other policy initiatives are perceived to be the game changers for the industry in coming years.